What does the Waste Authority do?

 The Authority Police Department enforces the county’s solid waste ordinance and the Authority’s rules and regulations to make sure all persons and haulers comply with the county plan.

+The Waste Authority operates a self-sustained recycling facility.
 We have recycling locations around the county in which the residents can dispose of their recycling.
 We assist all the municipalities in implementing recycling programs of their own.

 Recently, we have instituted an electronics drop-off program at our Blakeslee Facility, which as been in high demand